Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 23 September 2024 23.30.23 UTC
+- WIB: Selasa, 24 September 2024 00.24.25 UTC
-- WITA: Selasa, 24 September 2024 00.30.23 UTC
+- WITA: Selasa, 24 September 2024 01.24.25 UTC
-- WIT: Selasa, 24 September 2024 01.30.23 UTC
+- WIT: Selasa, 24 September 2024 02.24.25 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: friendship
+Kategori: success